vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 In this step, we will upload the sketch and index.html files to our GitHub repository.

-NOTE: You also can upload them via `git push` command if you are familiar with terminals and git commands.
+NOTE: You also can upload them via the GitHub Desktop Application to push.
+Another way is, the `git push` command if you are familiar with terminals and git commands.
 If you aren't, you can upload them by following these steps:

 - Go to the repository on GitHub from your browser.
 - Click on the "Add file" dropdown button and select "Upload files".